mariahlaqua/Styling_Documentation/README.md

 ### Creating a style guide for yourself
 This can be referred back to and (at least for me) is easier to read then digging through a stylesheet.
 There are free style guide templates available on Figma, and in general the internet, I love this one from [Valeriya Desire.](https://www.figma.com/community/file/1000026521402926606 "Style Guide UI Kit on Figma") It can be a great starting point to make your own.

+If you are new to Figma, [this 45minute tutorial](https://www.youtube.com/watch?v=m0sHva0JjZE&t=17s&ab_channel=AdrianTwarog) from Adrian Twarog shows a UI designer's Figma work flow for a single page website.

+### Illustrations, Icons & Fonts

+[unDraw](https://undraw.co/license) is a collection of illustrations that are generally free to use.
+If you plan on monetizing your project please read the license carefully.

+[Font Awesome](https://fontawesome.com/) is a collection of icons.
+There are enough free icons to cover most needs.

+[fontpair](https://www.fontpair.co/all) has a collection of [Google Fonts](https://fonts.google.com/) pre-paired together.
+You will need to pull the code from Google.

+[Google Icons:](https://fonts.google.com/icons) Google's collection of UI icons.

 ### Documenting Your Own Projects
 Basic ideas to preserve sanity: